Strait of Hormuz: Iranian preparations to mine the strait

-US–Iran disputes, threats to close the Strait
+U.S.–Iran disputes, threats to close the Strait

 2008

-Naval stand-offs between Iranian speedboats and US warships in the Strait occurred in December 2007 and January 2008.
+Naval stand-offs between Iranian speedboats and U.S. warships in the strait occurred in December 2007 and January 2008.
 U.S. officials accused Iran of harassing and provoking their naval vessels, but Iran denied the allegations.
-On 14 January, U.S. Navy officials appeared to contradict the Pentagon version of the 16 January event, in which the Pentagon had reported that U.S. vessels had almost fired on approaching Iranian boats.
+Later reports from U.S. Navy officials appeared to contradict the Pentagon version of the event, in which the Pentagon had reported that U.S. vessels had almost fired on approaching Iranian boats.
 The Navy's regional commander, Vice Admiral Kevin Cosgriff, said the Iranians had "neither anti-ship missiles nor torpedoes" and he "wouldn't characterize the posture of the US 5th Fleet as afraid of these small boats".

-On 29 June, the commander of Iran's Revolutionary Guard, Mohammad Ali Jafari, said that if either Israel or the US attacked Iran, it would seal off the Strait to wreak havoc in the oil markets.
+On 29 June, the commander of Iran's Revolutionary Guard, Mohammad Ali Jafari, said that if either Israel or the U.S. attacked Iran, it would seal off the strait to wreak havoc in the oil markets.
 Cosgriff warned that such Iranian action would be considered an act of war, and the U.S. would not allow Iran to hold hostage a third of the world's oil supply.
-On 8 July, Ali Shirazi, a mid-level clerical aide to Iran's Supreme Leader Ayatollah Ali Khamenei, was quoted telling the Revolutionary Guards, "The Zionist regime is pressuring White House officials to attack Iran.
+On 8 July, Ali Shirazi, a mid-level clerical aide to Supreme Leader of Iran Ayatollah Ali Khamenei, was quoted telling the Revolutionary Guards, "The Zionist regime is pressuring White House officials to attack Iran.
 If they commit such a stupidity, Tel Aviv and U.S. shipping in the Persian Gulf will be Iran's first targets and they will be burned."

-In the last week of July, in Operation Brimstone, dozens of US, and naval ships from other countries, came to undertake joint exercises for possible military activity in the shallow waters off the coast of Iran.
-By 11 August, more than 40 U.S. and allied ships were en route to the Strait.
+In the last week of July, in Operation Brimstone, dozens of U.S., and naval ships from other countries, came to undertake joint exercises for possible military activity in the shallow waters off the coast of Iran.
+By 11 August, more than 40 U.S. and allied ships were en route to the strait.

-2011–12
+2011–2012

-On 27 December 2011, Iranian Vice President Mohammad Reza Rahimi threatened to cut off oil supply from the strait should economic sanctions limit, or cut off, Iranian oil exports.
-A US Fifth Fleet spokeswoman said the Fleet was "always ready to counter malevolent actions", whilst Admiral Habibollah Sayyari of the Iran Navy claimed cutting off oil shipments would be "easy".
+On 27 December 2011, Iranian vice president Mohammad Reza Rahimi threatened to cut off oil supply from the strait should economic sanctions limit, or cut off, Iranian oil exports.
+A U.S. Fifth Fleet spokeswoman said the Fleet was "always ready to counter malevolent actions", whilst Admiral Habibollah Sayyari of the Islamic Republic of Iran Navy claimed cutting off oil shipments would be "easy".
 Despite an initial 2% rise in oil prices, markets ultimately did not react significantly to Iran's threat, with oil analyst Thorbjoern Bak Jensen concluding "they cannot stop the flow for a longer period due to the amount of U.S. hardware in the area".